“Read myths. They teach you that you can turn inward, and you begin to get the message of the symbols.” ~ Joseph Campbell.

 The Hiding Space

-Whether the alienated child goes hostile or silent, or both, they are hiding from the same thing: the unbearable complexity of loving more than one world at once.
+Whether the child goes hostile, silent, or both, they are hiding from the same thing: the unbearable complexity of a loyalty bind and of loving more than one world at once.
 The teenager who is always busy, always in their room with a door shut, or always with headphones on, is often recovering from the effort of living with that complexity.
 The young adult child who is withdrawn, private, or over-functions at college or work, who is struggling with friendships or is everyone’s friend, who never seems to need anything, has learned early that need was dangerous.
 That love could get tangled with loyalty and obligation in ways that left them carrying the weight alone.

 Experts describe a hallmark of this dynamic as a parent-child relationship that was loving and intact before the separation and divorce, and then seemingly swiftly collapsed afterward without proportionate cause.
 That is not the portrait of a bad, dangerous, or unworthy parent.
 It is the portrait of a forced broken bond.
 All adults in a child’s life who are willing to ask questions rather than blindly confirm what they are being told may be among the most important people that child has.